-Data sets DAD, OMHRS, RPDB, PCCF Denominator Ontario population aged 0-105 years from January 2017 to the current available date Numerator Monthly number of MHA-related hospitalizations Exclusions See general exclusions in Section 2.1.1 Stratifications See indicator stratifications in Section 2.1.2 Index Hospital discharge date Additional specifications/ notes Hospitalizations were constructed as episodes of care: A DAD-OMHRS episode of care is a series of inpatient admissions to acute care inpatient hospitals (records including DAD and OMHRS) that are linked because the patient was transferred from one hospital to another.
+Data sets DAD, OMHRS, RPDB, PCCF Denominator Ontario population aged 0-105 years from January 2017 to the current available date Numerator Monthly number of mental health and addictions (MHA)-related hospitalizations Exclusions See general exclusions in Section 2.1.1 Stratifications See indicator stratifications in Section 2.1.2 Index Hospital discharge date Additional specifications/ notes Hospitalizations were constructed as episodes of care: A DAD-OMHRS episode of care is a series of inpatient admissions to acute care inpatient hospitals (records including DAD and OMHRS) that are linked because the patient was transferred from one hospital to another.
 The numerator was derived separately from the denominator.
 Exclusions were pre-applied to the denominator.
 Exclusions were applied to the numerator at index.
+Presented as rates, which includes multiple hospitalizations per person per month.
 Diagnoses-specific numerators do not add up to the overall numerator.
 Intentional self-injury may be present as a secondary diagnosis in any of the other diagnostic types.
 Intentional self-injury refers to residual intentional self-injury, i.e., the presence of a self-injury diagnosis where the main reason for the hospital admission is non-MHA-related.
 Limitations General limitations of health administrative data include potential coding errors and lack of clinical detail.